tmikov/claude-breakout/README.md

 - Different kinds of gifts: points, lives, floor, split balls, lasers.

 Collision detection and resolution isn't always great.
 Sometimes the ball gets inside bricks.

+## ChatGPT 4o Version

+I also spent some time creating a version with ChatGPT 4o.
+You can see it [here](./chatgpt-4o/).

+It is more primitive since I ran into length limitations and ChatGPT was unable to successfully split it into multiple files.